 New York and the surrounding states are so incredibly diverse in activities, geography, food, culture and entertainment.
 Within an hour of NYC, you could be in the mountains, at the lake or at the ocean.
 In NYC, there are so many new things that have been added to the bucket list of tourists coming into the city, so maybe you haven’t had the chance to get there yet yourself.
 An easy way to see the city is a Sight Seeing bus.
 You’ll be sure to learn a lot and see many neighborhoods.

 Heading over to Staten Island for the day?
 Well, the Chinese Scholar Gardens are amazing.
-It’s a hidden-gem where you can find your Zen!
-Also check out some local history at Fort Wadsworth, the longest operating military installation in country, now being run by the National Parks Service.
+It’s a hidden gem where you can find your Zen!
+Also, check out some local history at Fort Wadsworth, the longest-operating military installation in the country, now being run by the National Parks Service.
 There may be goats there, no promises.
-The unofficial spot in Staten Island is the boat graveyard at Arthur Kill near the Fresh Kills land fill.
+The unofficial spot in Staten Island is the boat graveyard at Arthur Kill near the Fresh Kills landfill.
 Wear your boots and bring your camera.
 That’s all we’ll say about that.

-Queens is so diverse and there is so much to do and appreciate, but it’s summer, so we’re heading to the beach!
-But before we get there, if you’re at JFK or near JFK, head over to the TWA Hotel.
+Queens is so diverse, and there is so much to do and appreciate, but it’s summer, so we’re heading to the beach!
+But before we get there, if you’re at JFK airport or near JFK, head over to the TWA Hotel.
 You can stay overnight or book a Day Tripper experience.
-There is so much to discover there; The roof top pool and bar, the sunken lounge, roller skating under the Connie and then boarding ‘ol Connie for a Martini and taking in those runway views!
-It’s a great day at the airport to do some plane spotting, soak up the sun and immersing yourself in the historic Saarinen architecture beautifully brought back to life at the TWA Hotel.
+There is so much to discover there; The rooftop pool and bar, the sunken lounge, roller skating under the Connie, and then boarding ‘ol Connie for a Martini and taking in those runway views!
+It’s a great day at the airport to do some plane spotting, soak up the sun, and immerse yourself in the historic Saarinen architecture beautifully brought back to life at the TWA Hotel.

-On Beach 108th, the hotel boasts great views of the ocean, the bay and even the NYC skyline.
-Decidedly Scandinavian in design, décor and vibe you can indulge in the rooftop pool, private cabanas, take a yoga class, enjoy lunch and drinks, all at the beautiful beachside location.
+On Beach 108th, the hotel boasts great views of the ocean, the bay, and even the NYC skyline.
+Decidedly Scandinavian in design, décor, and vibe, you can indulge in the rooftop pool and private cabanas, take a yoga class, and enjoy lunch and drinks, all at the beautiful beachside location.
 Make sure to take a bike ride or stroll on the boardwalk or grab your beach chair and sunscreen and head down to the beach and check out the local offerings.
 No need to pack your own bike and chair, the hotel loans them out to guests.
 In addition to the local hotspot restaurants and bars, the hotel is just 2 blocks from the Ferry!
-Head into NYC for a quick visit or just go roundtrip on the Ferry, the ferry ride itself is spectacular.
+Head into NYC for a quick visit or just go roundtrip on the Ferry; the ferry ride itself is spectacular.
 Check the Rockaway Hotel website regularly as they are hosting live cultural arts and music events throughout the summer.